vivekraj21/spooky-approval-5103/README.md

 ### Swagger UI - Link

-Use this link after deploying the system on your localhost.
+Use this link after deploying the application on your localhost.
 ```swagger
 http://localhost:8888/swagger-ui/index.html